danielrobleM/slate/source/index.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).

 Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following: